 As the SADS operates under depression, a leakage test was performed using a digital pressure calibrator (DPC - FSM AG) set to a depression of -4000 Pa, equivalent to the operating pressure of the system.
-Following a stabilization period, the DPC's internal pump was deactivated, and the pressure was continuously measured to determine the leakage rate (LR) in Pa.s-1 (Eq.
-5).
-Three levels of air tightness were defined: low, medium, and high, corresponding to LR values of LR \geq 13 Pa.s-1, 4 Pa.s-1 \leq LR < 13 Pa.s-1, and LR < 4 Pa.s-1, respectively.
+Following a stabilization period, the DPC's internal pump was deactivated, and the pressure was continuously measured to determine the leakage rate (LR) in $Pa s^{-1} LR = \frac{|P_0 - P_f|}{\Delta t}$ (Eq.
+12).
+Three levels of air tightness were defined: low, medium, and high, corresponding to LR values of $LR \ge 13 Pa s^{-1}$, $4 Pa s^{-1} \le LR < 13 Pa s^{-1}$, and $LR < 4 Pa s^{-1}$, respectively.

-359

-$$LR = \frac{|P_0 - P_f|}{\Delta t}$$
+$$LR = \frac{|P_0 - P_f|}{\Delta t},$$ (12)

-(12)

-Where P_0 and P_f represent the pressures at t = 0 s and at the final time, respectively, and Δt is the duration of the leak test.
+where P_0 and P_f represent the pressures at t = 0 s and at the final time, respectively, and Δt is the duration of the leak test.

-3.9 Supporting CFD Model
+3.9 Supporting CFD model

 The CFD modelling approach employed in this study to support observations is documented in detail in Belut et al. (2022).
-Simulations are conducted using ANSYS FLUENT V.19.3 software.
+Simulations are conducted using ANSYS FLU-ENT V.19.3 software.
 After due examination of the most influent modelling and physical factors affecting the significance of results, a 2D axisymmetric reduction of the inner volume of the SADS is used to perform simulations.
-A low-Reynolds realizable k-ε turbulence model is used to model the incompressible airflow, with a free-inlet boundary condition at the entrance of the SADS, following the guidelines of Belut et al. (2022).
+A low-Revnolds realizable $k - \varepsilon$ turbulence model is used to model the incompressible airflow, with a free-inlet boundary condition at the entrance of the SADS, following the guidelines of Belut et al. (2022).
 Aerosol particle fates are computed through a Lagrangian tracking of their centre of mass, taking into account turbulent dispersion and using a free-inlet boundary condition at the inlet.
 External forces acting on particles are reduced to drag force, including rarefaction effect.
-Impaction and interception phenomena are taken into account for wall losses, particles being assumed trapped when hitting a wall (consistent with the liquid nature of present aerosols).
-An extensive verification of computations with respect to grid size, numerical resolution tolerances and number of used aerosol trajectories was performed, exactly as exposed in Belut et al. (2022).
+Impaction and interception phenomena are taken into account for wall losses, particles assumed to be trapped when they hit a wall (consistent with the liquid nature of present aerosols).
+An extensive verification of computations with respect to grid size, numerical resolution tolerances, and number of used aerosol trajectories was performed, exactly as exposed in Belut et al. (2022).
 For further insights into the model's design and its applicability to the SADS, interested readers are encouraged to refer to the aforementioned study.
-Following Belut et al. (2022), simulation results are realistic, within the calculated uncertainties, unless one of the following occurs: 1) the SADS walls are not smooth, 2) there is a difference between the actual and simulated geometry, 3) residual turbulence exists at the SADS inlet (with a Kolmogorov timescale much greater than the aerodynamic response time of the particles, which does not correspond to normal ambient conditions).
+Following Belut et al. (2022), simulation results are realistic, within the calculated uncertainties, unless one of the following occurs: (1) the SADS walls are not smooth, (2) there is a difference between the actual and simulated geometry, or (3) residual turbulence exists at the SADS inlet (with a Kolmogorov timescale much greater than the aerodynamic response time of the particles, which does not correspond to normal ambient conditions).